Having Fun with Elvis on Stage: Content and release

 The album is unique in Elvis Presley's discography as it does not contain any actual music or songs; it consists entirely of Presley talking between numbers, recorded during live concerts.
 Presley is frequently heard humming or singing "Well ...", which, during the actual performances, led into songs that were edited out of the recording (though occasionally a few notes can be heard played by the band in the background).
 Much of the album consists of Presley making jokes, although the recording is devoid of context.
 Despite the seeming randomness of the audio, from 8:01–11:55 on side A, Presley speaks about his early life and career aspirations before becoming a singer, as well as his early appearance on The Steve Allen Show.

 The album was the idea of Colonel Tom Parker, Presley's manager.
 Parker wished to release a Presley album through Boxcar Records, a company that he formed to manage Presley's commercial rights, so that he could profit directly from it.
 However, because Presley was under contract to RCA Records, the recordings legally belonged to the label.
 In an attempt to circumvent this restriction, Parker compiled audio of Presley talking, rather than singing, material for which he erroneously believed RCA could not claim rights.

-Initially, the album was available for sale only at Presley's Las Vegas concerts during to the summer of 1974, under management's Boxcar label.
+Initially, the album was available for sale only at Presley's Las Vegas concerts during the summer of 1974, under management's Boxcar label.
 Parker was soon informed that any sound recording made by Presley for commercial distribution legally belonged to RCA Records, while Presley was under contract to the label.
-RCA soon claimed legal rights to the recordings and the album was later packaged and reissued on the RCA Victor label, with the same cover art as the Boxcar release and message reading "A Talking Album Only" on the front cover.
+RCA soon claimed legal rights to the recordings and the album was later reissued on the RCA Victor label, catalog number CPM1-0818, with the same cover art as the Boxcar release and message reading "A Talking Album Only" on the front cover.
 Presley is credited as the album's "executive producer" on the back cover.
+Presley reportedly disliked the album and wanted it withdrawn from his catalog, but after his unexpected death in August 1977, RCA reissued the album under revised catalog number APM1-0818.